Aircloak/aircloak/air/docs/content/components.md

 The data being queried is made available through a database system of some kind.
 In nearly all cases this system already exists and can directly be used by the Aircloak Insights platform.

+A list of supported datasources can be found [here](datastores.md).

 ### Logging infrastructure

 Insights Air, and Insights Cloak (and through Insights Cloak also Insights Datasource Connector) produce logs that can